djradon/public-notes/blogs.the-old-man-in-the-cave.2024-11-03-code-is-flowing.md

 ## What’s Next?

-- importing existing [[Data Repos|sflow.concepts.sf-data-repo]] into a [[Root Repo|sflow.concepts.sf-root-repo]]
+- importing a [[Root Repo|sflow.concepts.sf-repo]] in a different root repo
-- scanning Data Repos for covered IRIs and minting some primitive [[sflow.concepts.reference-pages]]
+- scanning Data Repos for covered IRIs and minting some primitive [[sflow.concepts.reference-page]]
-- [[sflow.products.ontology]] with classes and properties to support this whole effort
+- [[sflow.products.sf-ontology]] with classes and properties to support this whole effort
 - docs with clarifying examples

 I’m expecting to get a beta version out... no time soon.
 ChatGPT has been a valuable, tireless coding partner, but I could use more than its credulous efforts to get things flowing.
 So please reach out if you’re a javascript code reviewer or seasoned ontologist.